Full Truck Alliance Co. Ltd. (YMM) Shares Soar Above 1-Year High - News Heater

 YMM’s Market Performance

 The stock of Full Truck Alliance Co.
-Ltd. (YMM) has seen a -6.51% decrease in the past week, with a -11.84% drop in the past month, and a 5.46% gain in the past quarter.
-The volatility ratio for the week is 3.33%, and the volatility levels for the past 30 days are at 4.06% for YMM.
-The simple moving average for the past 20 days is -10.65% for YMM’s stock, with a -13.91% simple moving average for the past 200 days.
+Ltd. (YMM) has seen a 13.67% increase in the past week, with a -6.58% drop in the past month, and a 20.29% gain in the past quarter.
+The volatility ratio for the week is 5.61%, and the volatility levels for the past 30 days are at 4.12% for YMM.
+The simple moving average for the past 20 days is 4.00% for YMM’s stock, with a -2.59% simple moving average for the past 200 days.

 Analysts’ Opinion of YMM